h4rm0n1c/NetTTS/docs/winetricks.md

 - `curl`
 - `unzip`

-The helper expects to be launched from the repository root so it can reach the vendored SAPI 4.0 runtime and FlexTalk installer.
+By default the helper pulls the SAPI 4.0 runtime and FlexTalk voice archive directly from the canonical URLs in this repository, so you do not need the `third_party/Dependencies` directory checked out locally.
+Pass alternate URLs or file paths if you keep local mirrors.

 ## Usage